clij/clij2/reference_voronoiOctagon.md

-## thresholdOtsu
+## voronoiOctagon
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-By Robert Haase based on work by G. Landini and W. Rasband

-The automatic thresholder utilizes the Otsu threshold method implemented in ImageJ using a histogram determined on the GPU to create binary images as similar as possible to ImageJ 'Apply Threshold' method.
+Takes a binary image and dilates the regions using a octagon shape until the touch.
+The pixels where  the regions touched are afterwards returned as binary image which cooresponds to the Voronoi diagram.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJx_thresholdOtsu(Image input, Image destination);
+Ext.CLIJx_voronoiOctagon(Image input, Image destination);
 ```